dylansih/Wanderer/README.md

-# Runway
+# Wanderer

 A Game Boy–style browser game about the cost of not choosing.

-Runway is an interactive design-research prototype exploring how young people navigate options paralysis and fear-based decision-making during the transition into open-ended adult life.
+Wanderer is an interactive design-research prototype exploring how young people navigate options paralysis and fear-based decision-making during the transition into open-ended adult life.
 The core mechanic is **finitude**: you have a finite budget of weeks, spending is never refunded, and dithering is taxed — so the felt